How to Make the Most of Your Disney World Vacation

 Consider Getting an Annual Pass

-If you think that you’ll spend more than 11 days at Disney World parks in a 366 period, then buying an annual pass will likely save you money.
-Annual passes are good for 366 days, and they also come with a number of discounts on hotels, entertainment, not to mention free parking.
+If you think you’ll spend more than 11 days at Disney World parks in a 366 period, then buying an annual pass will likely save you money.
+Annual passes are good for 366 days, and they also come with a number of discounts on hotels, and entertainment, not to mention free parking.

 Buy Your Disney Souvenirs Outside the Park